 I knew from the start that this guy was going to be tougher researching than Ella was because he was not local to me like she was.
 He would probably be more difficult like Ruth was.
 So for what it’s worth I will give you what I found out and hopefully someone else that has local ties can carry on the search.

 After creating his tree on Ancestry my search brought up his arrival record from 1921.
-I love the passenger lists from the early to mid 1900s because they are two pages of info, not just the normal one.
+I love the passenger lists from the early 1900s because there are two pages of info, not just the normal one.
 Note the name of the ship at the top.
 It was the Olympic, sister ship to the Titanic.

 Before you read the 2nd page of these passenger lists you need to get the passenger number from the first page that is assigned to the person you’re researching because the 2nd page lists them by their number only.
 Martin’s number is 16.
 Looking at this page shows that his employer paid his fare.
 Column 19 shows that he and several others were going to Dreamland at Coney Island.
 This would be the employer that paid their way.